 - How do I get started?

-In conventional cytometry, each detector is assigned to a fluorophore and picks up a small portion of the emission spectra (usually including the peak emission).
+In conventional flow cytometry, each detector is assigned to a fluorophore and picks up a small portion of the emission spectra (usually including the peak emission).
 With this setup, only a fraction of the fluorophore emission spectra is recorded.

-In spectral cytometry, we are no longer limited by the one detector=one fluorophore setup.
+In full spectrum flow cytometry, we are no longer limited by the one detector=one fluorophore setup.
 Instead, all the detectors in the cytometer capture a signature of the full emission spectra of each fluorophore.
 The raw data is mathematically unmixed to identify the fluorophores.
 This allows for the discrimination of similar fluorophores, as long as they have unique signatures.
 For example, Alexa Fluor 647 and APC and be spectrally unmixed.